CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_biomeme.md

 #### Human transcripts
-The primers and probes below are for the detection of host transcripts present in cellular material on the swab **note**-all of these targets are mRNA, so be sure to use appropirate lysis buffer (BLB from RNA bulk extraction kit) and mastermix (LyoRNA).
+The primers and probes below are for the detection of host transcripts present in cellular material on the swab

+{% include note.html content="All of these targets are mRNAs, so be sure to use appropirate lysis buffer (BLB from RNA bulk extraction kit) and mastermix (LyoRNA)." %}

 | name | Sequence (5' -> 3') |
 |-------|--------|